Clarilab/guide/transparencyregister.md

 We offer you the possibility to collect all queries of the day and place them in a "shopping kart order".
 As a result, instead of multiple invoices per day, you only receive one invoice per day from the Federal Gazette.
 Technically, the shopping cart order means that in the evening we send all enquiries of the day bundled to the Federal Gazette.
 In the case of individual orders, the query is immediately sent to the Federal Gazette.
 You can choose one of two options at the beginning.
-If you wish to switch to the other option during the course of use, you can contact our customer service ([fragestunde@kycnow.de](mailto:fragestunde@kycnow.de)) at any time.
+If you wish to switch to the other option during the course of use, you can contact our customer service ([support@kycnow.de](mailto:support@kycnow.de)) at any time.

 A monthly invoicing is unfortunately not possible.